-Often this disorder is hereditary, but it can be caused by drugs or disorders that affect the kidneys.
+Often nephrogenic diabetes insipidus is hereditary, but it can be caused by drugs or disorders that affect the kidneys.

 Symptoms include excessive thirst and excretion of large amounts of urine.

-Diagnosis is based on tests of blood and urine.
+Diagnosis of nephrogenic diabetes insipidus is based on tests of blood and urine.

-People restrict salt in their diet, and sometimes take drugs that reduce the amounts of urine excreted.
+To treat nephrogenic diabetes insipidus, people restrict salt in their diet and sometimes take drugs to reduce the amount of urine excreted.

-Both diabetes insipidus and the better-known type of diabetes, diabetes mellitus, result in the excretion of large volumes of urine.
+Both diabetes insipidus and the better-known type of diabetes, diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more , result in the excretion of large volumes of urine.
 Otherwise, the two types of diabetes are very different.

 Normally, the kidneys adjust the concentration and amount of urine according to the body’s needs.
-The kidneys make this adjustment in response to the level of antidiuretic hormone in the blood.
-Antidiuretic hormone, which is secreted by the pituitary gland, signals the kidneys to conserve water and concentrate the urine.
+The kidneys make this adjustment in response to the level of vasopressin in the blood.
+Vasopressin, which is secreted by the pituitary gland, signals the kidneys to conserve water and concentrate the urine.
 In nephrogenic diabetes insipidus, the kidneys fail to respond to the signal.

 Nephrogenic diabetes insipidus may be